 Summary Report of Public Involvement.

 The process to revise the season structure for the next five years is now complete.
-If you would like to stay involved in big game issues, please sign up for E-news– Updates and follow us on
+If you would like to stay involved in big game issues, please follow us on

 social media.
-Another way to receive information is to register for the CPWInsider and select the categories that are most interesting to you.
+Another way to receive information is to sign up for the CPW eNews and select the categories that are most interesting to you.